RayMarquina/dbt_project/ARCHITECTURE.md

 - [`graph`](core/dbt/graph): Produce a `networkx` DAG of project resources, and selecting those resources given user-supplied criteria
 - [`include`](core/dbt/include): The dbt "global project," which defines default implementations of Jinja2 macros
 - [`parser`](core/dbt/parser): Read project files, validate, construct python objects
-- [`rpc`](core/dbt/rpc): Provide remote procedure call server for invoking dbt, following JSON-RPC 2.0 spec
 - [`task`](core/dbt/task): Set forth the actions that dbt can perform when invoked

 ### Invoking dbt

-There are two supported ways of invoking dbt: from the command line and using an RPC server.

 The "tasks" map to top-level dbt commands.
-So `dbt run` => task.run.RunTask, etc. Some are more like abstract base classes (GraphRunnableTask, for example) but all the concrete types outside of task/rpc should map to tasks.
+So `dbt run` => task.run.RunTask, etc. Some are more like abstract base classes (GraphRunnableTask, for example) but all the concrete types outside of task should map to tasks.
 Currently one executes at a time.
 The tasks kick off their “Runners” and those do execute in parallel.
 The parallelism is managed via a thread pool, in GraphRunnableTask.

 core/dbt/include/index.html
 This is the docs website code.
 It comes from the dbt-docs repository, and is generated when a release is packaged.